kaoru-sumi/kaoru-sumi.github.io/_pages/awards.md

 ### IEEE Brain Winner

-Brain–Computer Interface Hackathon at IEEE SMC 2018, October 2018.
+Brain–Computer Interface Hackathon at IEEE SMC 2018, 2018.

 ### First Place Winner

-Brain–Computer Interface Hackathon at IEEE SMC 2018, October 2018.
+Brain–Computer Interface Hackathon at IEEE SMC 2018, 2018.

 ### Student Presentation Award

 **Keigo Yabuki and Kaoru Sumi**
 *Communication Learning Support System for Interacting with People with Autism Using a Humanoid Robot*
-IPSJ Special Interest Group on Computers and the Humanities, January 2018. *(in Japanese)*
+IPSJ Special Interest Group on Computers and the Humanities, 2018. *(in Japanese)*

 ## 2017